 Here’s one way that may keep your hay net tied high and out of the way.

 - Fill the hay net with hay.
 They usually hold about 3 to 4 flakes from a small square bale.

 - Pull the drawstring so that the top closes.

 - Tie a knot so the bag will stay closed.
-The material hay nets are made of is quite slippery and rarely do they knot so tightly that you can’t undo them easily when you are done with them..
+The material hay nets are made of is quite slippery and rarely do they knot so tightly that you can’t easily undo them when you are done.

-- Now find the metal ring on the bottom of the hay net.
+- Find the metal ring on the bottom of the hay net.

-- Loop the drawstring through the bottom ring and draw it back up to the ring or rail you are tying to.
+- Loop the drawstring through the bottom ring and draw it back up to the ring or rail to which you are tying the hay net.
 Pull the bag upwards so the rings on the top and bottom of the net are as close as possible.

-- Knot the drawstring with a quick release knot around whatever you are tying to.
+- Knot the drawstring with a quick-release knot around whatever you are tying to the hay net.

-- Now as the bag empties it will fold in half rather than sag downwards.
+- As the bag empties it will fold in half rather than sag downwards.

-- Hay nets shouldn’t be used for regular feeding as horses have to eat with their head and neck up, rather than in their natural grazing position.
-Feed from a manger, from the ground, or put hay in a wide tub or feeder.
-Learn why your horse should eat with its head down for good health.
+- Hay nets shouldn’t be used for regular feeding.
+Horses have to eat with their head and neck up, rather than in their natural grazing position.

 - Check hay nets frequently and tie them up if they begin to sag.

 - A safer alternative is a flake bag made of fabric.
-These are easy to make out of a feed bag for a temporary quick feeding, or you can purchase them pre-made.
+Make one out of a feed bag for a temporary quick feeding or purchase them pre-made.

 - Learn to tie a quick release or safety knot.
-You can also use panic snaps attached to the hay bag.
+Panic snaps attached to the hay bag also work.